 Actor Michael Shanks made a name for himself in the Stargate franchise.
-But he also did plenty of work before and most definitely a lot after.
+But it wasn’t just that series that made his career.
+Far from it.
+He also had plenty of roles before and most definitely a lot after.
 What has he been up to lately?
 Here’s where Michael Shanks is now.

 Michael Shanks started his career a good four years before Stargate took over his life.
 His early work revolved around TV series or TV movies.
 He was seen in the TV series Highlander and The Commish as well as Madison and University Hospital.
 He was also seen in the TV movies The Call of the Wild and A Family Divided.

-All these roles were bit parts, nothing big, but it led him to the role he is most widely known for now.
+All these roles were bit parts, nothing big, but they led him to the role he is most widely known for now.

 Michael Shanks’ Jackson character is brought back in the pilot episode to facilitate the search for his wife, who had been kidnapped.
-Shanks was a major character until the end of season five when he left the series (more about that later) but then returned for season 7 and beyond.
+Shanks was a major character until the end of Season 5 when he left the series (more about that later) but then returned for Season 7 and beyond.